 Maria Gloria Contreras: Assimilating into an unrecognizable country

 Immigrant children have grown up with the idea that education is the way to escape poverty and their country.
 Having the mentality of studying hard gives them the motivation to give all their attention in school and advance in life to provide for themselves and their families.
-About 120,000 Hispanics immigrate to the U.S. looking for a better life, according to Pew Research center
+About 120,000 Hispanics immigrate to the U.S. looking for a better life, according to Pew Research center.

 Maria Gloria Contreras immigrated to the U.S. looking for a better life and to gain an education.
 She struggled a lot with language and had to return to her country.
-Nonetheless, she was able to overcome all these obstacles with determination and the hopes of being able to become someone that could proudly represent her country and prove the stereotypes wrong.
+Nonetheless, she was able to overcome all these obstacles with determination and the hopes of being able to become someone who could proudly represent her country and prove the stereotypes wrong.

 “I came here when I was six years old.
 I attended elementary school in Modesto,” Contreras said.